OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:37

 > Turn my eyes away from looking at what is worthless,
-> And revive me in Your ways.
+> And renew me in Your ways.

 ## Psalm 119:38

 > Establish Your word to Your servant,
-> As that which produces reverence for You.
+> As that which inspires reverence for You.

 ## Psalm 119:39